Happy New Year!

 Test Your Resolutions

 Whatever you resolve for the coming year, we hope you’ll test that resolution often.
 Like fitness or willpower, it needs to be worked out.
 It needs commitment and nourishment.
+It needs the attention of a daily to-do in order to move from resolution to habit to character.

 We wish you all the best in keeping your travel resolutions in the coming days and years.
 Whether for New Year’s, or throughout the year, we’d love to hear what your travel resolutions are in the comments!